How-to guide

 • Enable Namespace Mode if you need tenant/environment separation.

-• Add a metadata/special device for faster verification on large repos.
+• Add a metadata/special device for faster metadata-heavy operations on large repos.

 3) Network for backup traffic